 Same-sex sexual activity was legalized in the Ottoman Empire (predecessor of Turkey) in 1858 and has always been legal in Turkey, although the subject is still highly taboo and discrimination frequently occurs.

 It is difficult to summarise the situation of LGBT rights in Turkey especially given the steady erosion of civil liberties in Turkey following the failed summer 2016 coup attempt – but LGBT events are now banned in Izmir under the pretext of social cohesion, including Izmir Pride.

-Just remember, Homosexuality is not a criminal offense in Turkey, but discrimination remains and there are infrequent reports of gay basing late at night.
+Just remember, homosexuality is not a criminal offense in Turkey, but discrimination remains, and there are infrequent reports of gay bashing late at night.

-Hornet is the most popular hook-up app used by Turkish gay men, as Grindr is banned for not filtering pornography.
-We strongly recommend you set up a high-quality VPN on your phone
+If you are looking to meet guys online, Hornet is the most popular hookup app used by Turkish gay men, as Grindr is banned for not filtering pornography.

 In this article we will cover...

 Because gay life in Izmir mostly takes place at night – in public anyway -during the day, travelers have nothing to do but sit poolside, indulge at a hammam or check out the city’s top attractions – which should keep you busy for a few days at least!

 All travelers in Izmir should take caution in less-developed areas with valuables and take taxis or Uber at night – and always listen to local advice when exploring.
 Remember, gay, straight or unicorn-public displays of affection are not normal here and are best totally avoided, especially those between same-sex people.

 An iconic elevated peck topped with an ancient citadel dating back to the era of Alexander the Great.